Introduction

 We process a variety of personal information according to the specific occasion and purpose of processing.
 In general, we process the following personal information:

-- data from private information providers, such as credit agencies or online service providers (e.g., web analytics services);
+• information to determine your occupation and/or employer, for example from private information providers such as credit reference agencies or online service providers (e.g. web analytics service providers), and from the media;

-- information from online service providers, e.g., web analytics services that collect information on our website and use it for analyses (for more information, please see the section "How do we process personal information in connection with websites?");
+• information from online service providers, e.g., web analytics services that collect information on our website and use it for analyses (for more information, please see the section "How do we process personal information in connection with websites, newsletters and with PEDeDose?");

-We primarily process your personal information in order to offer and provide our services to you properly.
-We primarily process non-personal information about your patients in order to make decision-support directly available to you for the selection, dosage and application of medicines.
-We also use such data to update, expand and develop "PEDeDose” to help you improve your treatment of sick children.
+We primarily process your personal information in order to offer and provide our services to you.
+We process non-personal information about your patients in order to make decision-support directly available to you for the selection, dosage and application of medicines.
+We also use such data to update, expand and develop PEDeDose to help you improve your treatment of sick children.

 In addition, we process your personal information for the purposes mentioned below or for purposes: